nomemory/andreinc-site/_posts/2011-09-04-bash-scripting-best-practice.md

   - "test-if-script-is-run-by-user"
 ---

+A list of best practices when writing bash scripts:

 # Use a portable shebang

 > In computing, a shebang is the character sequence consisting of the characters number sign and exclamation mark (#!) at the beginning of a script. (source [wikipedia](https://en.wikipedia.org/wiki/Shebang_(Unix)))